joewing/jwm/README.md

 the following libraries:

  - cairo and librsvg2 for SVG icons and backgrounds.
+  - alternatively you can use nanosvg for limited svg support
  - fribidi for bi-directional text support.
  - libjpeg for JPEG icons and backgrounds.
+  - alternatively you can use stb_image for limited jpeg support
  - libpng for PNG icons and backgrounds.
+   - alternatively you can use stb_image for limited png support
  - libXext for the shape extension.
  - libXrender for the render extension.
  - libXmu for rounded corners.